jakecraige/talks/modern-networking-with-swish/networking-with-swish-slides.md

 # Modern Networking with Swish
 ### @jakecraige

-^ Better titled, "Networking with Swish", but that didn't sound as cool.
-  Why?
-Huge WebService class, DRY, testability, composability What?
+^ Why?
+Huge WebService class, massive VCs, broad interface, hard to understand and test What?
 We're going create a request to retrieve comments, create them, and test them.
+Similar to Swift Talk on objc.io Promise link to resources at end.

 ---